caz002/caz002/README.md

 ## Hi there! 👋

-I'm @caz002, a frontend software engineer based in the San Francisco Bay Area.
+I am @caz002, a software engineer based with experience coding applications for broadcast media and medical research.
+I love designing and building innovative user experiences, and am looking for more opportunities to develop my skills.

-I love designing and building accessible user interfaces based on innovative ideas.
-Outside of coding, I also enjoy drawing and reading new books.
+Outside of coding, I also enjoy arts, crafts, and reading new books